root-project/web/install/index.md

   nav: "install"
 ---

 ROOT is available on Linux, Mac, and Windows.
-To install it, we highly recommend either:
+To install it, we highly recommend (ordered by priority) either:

 1. Use a [package manager](#install-via-a-package-manager)
 2. Download a [pre-compiled binary](#download-a-pre-compiled-binary-distribution)